2martensOrg/web-platform/README.md

   is guided through all of them)
   - this configuration process is optional and can be skipped
   - for beginners it is **highly recommended** to use this guided process

-This installation process allows the installation of simple webspace while avoiding a massive FTP upload duration (uploading the unpacked version to webspace).

-### Composer + Symfony2 Standard Edition

-There is an alternative installation procedure as well.
-You can download the [Symfony2 Standard Edition][2] and then install this library via Composer.

-IMPORTANT: You are not done then.
-You have to manually call the installation process (TODO: how) to install the database contents.

 ### Composer all the way